wmde/fundraising-banners-until-2022/README.md

 This project is bundling all assets and dependencies of WMDE fundraising banners with webpack.

 ## Installing dependencies

-To install all dependencies run:
+To install all dependencies run

     docker-compose run js-build npm install

 ## Starting the preview

+The banners can be previewed using a built-in server.

     docker-compose up js-serve

 The preview server is at [http://localhost:8084/](http://localhost:8084/)

-It will display a selection of banners to preview.
-Follow the links to preview them in their respective channel (German Wikimedia / mobile German Wikipedia / wikipedia.de).
+It will display a selection of banners to preview in their respective channel (German Wikimedia / mobile German Wikipedia / wikipedia.de).

+Changes to the code base while the preview is running should be reflected via hot reload.

 ## Linting the sources